Hanley Park

 Hanley Park is an urban park in Stoke-on-Trent, England.
 Officially opened on 20 June 1897, it occupies about 63 acre of land.
 The park was developed by the town of Hanley over a period of five years and cost approximately £70,000.
 It has been described as a good example of a late Victorian municipal park, and is listed Grade II* in Historic England's Register of Parks and Gardens.

+The park received a Green Flag Award in July 2023.

 Site

 The area previously comprised a large waste ground called 'Stoke Fields', cut in two by the Caldon Canal.
 The land was purchased from the estate of Shelton Hall which stood a third of a mile to the north between Cemetery Road and Caledonian Road, and is now substantially outside the area of Hanley Park.

 Design of the park

 The park was developed under the supervision of the landscape architect Thomas Hayton Mawson of Windermere, who created Burslem Park around the same time.
 Mawson's design makes use of terracotta to highlight features such as the axis between one of two footbridges across the canal and the pavilion.
 The pavilion, which is arguably the park's main focal point, was completed in 1896, and was designed by Mawson's junior partner Dan Gibson.
 The bandstand between the pavilion and the canal was the gift of Mr George Howson, a local pottery owner.